-No one likes to think about doing their laundry, especially while traveling, but at some point, washing your clothes will become a fairly unavoidable necessity, especially if you're traveling for more than just a few days.
+No one likes to think about doing their laundry, but at some point washing your clothes will become a fairly unavoidable necessity, especially if you're traveling for more than just a few days.
 And whether you’re a budget backpacker or a more high-end tourist, there are options for every budget.
 If you are traveling in Peru, here are the three standard laundry options available for travelers.

 Wash Your Own Clothes in Peru

-A hotel or hostel sink is more than sufficient for washing socks and t-shirts, but, it's not always ideal.
-Many such establishments have a strict ban on doing laundry in the guestrooms, so be check beforehand, so you don't run the risk of upsetting the owners.
-Electrical plugs are also a rare find in budget hotels and hostels, so consider packing a universal sink plug.
+A hotel or hostel sink is more than sufficient for washing socks and t-shirts, but it's not always ideal.
+Many such establishments have a strict ban on doing laundry in the guestrooms, so be sure to check beforehand, so you don't run the risk of upsetting the owners.
+Sink plugs are also a rare find in budget hotels and hostels, so consider packing a universal sink plug.

 Use a Hostel or Hotel Laundry Service in Peru